The following steps will help get you started on the road to further education.

 - Talk to people and use resources such as OCCinfo to find out what education or training you need to reach your career goals in Alberta.
 For many types of work, you can acquire the necessary skills and knowledge in a variety of ways.
 Even in occupations that require a specific certification, there may be more than one way to qualify.

-- Talk to an advisor at schools you're interested in, or use resources such as the Education Programs section at OCCinfo to find out:
+- Talk to an advisor at schools you're interested in, or use resources such as the Post-Secondary Programs section at OCCinfo to find out:

 - What programs are available and where

 - How long the programs take to complete

 - What the admission requirements are for programs

 - What certificate, diploma, or degree you would receive after completing each program.